 You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

-And yet it’s set to generate more revenue in the coming year than IBM, Facebook and even Google.
+Yet it’s set to generate more revenue in the coming year than IBM, Facebook and even Google.
+In fact, Bloomberg predicts the company will break $214 billion by the end of next year.

 As you’ll see in this report, this stock trades incredibly cheap for a number of reasons.
-And we believe that will change dramatically in the coming months.
+And I believe that will change dramatically in the coming months.

-As this stock builds cutting-edge production facilities across America, it will make major headlines over and over.
+As this company builds cutting-edge production facilities across America, it will make major headlines over and over.

 But you know about it now…